 What are Pierogies?

-Pierogi is little pasta-like dumplings filled with a cheesy potato filling.
+Pierogi are little pasta-like dumplings filled with a cheesy potato filling.
 They originate from Poland and are often paired with kielbasa or smoked sausage.
 Pierogi cook easily in butter and makes a delicious side dish, and Bacon and Cheese Wrapped Pierogi is one of my favorite appetizers.
 If you're looking for a full meal, pierogies and kielbasa is a classic main dish you will love.

 Why I Love This Frozen Pierogi Recipe